Drew Brees: 2004 season

-Brees's career with the Chargers was in jeopardy after San Diego acquired NC State's Philip Rivers after the 2004 NFL Draft.
+Brees's career with the Chargers was in jeopardy after San Diego acquired NC State's Philip Rivers after the 2004 NFL draft.
 With a looming quarterback controversy, he performed well through training camp and the preseason, while Rivers held out during training camp, essentially guaranteeing Brees the job to begin the season with Rivers as his backup.

 Brees remained the starter throughout the 2004 season, where he started 15 games and led the team to a 12–4 regular season record.
 In Week 8, against the Oakland Raiders, he was 22 of 25 for 281 yards and five touchdowns in the 42–14 victory to earn his first AFC Offensive Player of the Week honor.
 Brees posted spectacular numbers, completing 65.5% of his passes for 3,159 yards, with 27 touchdowns to only seven interceptions, giving him a 104.8 passer rating.
-The Chargers won the AFC West for the first time in 10 seasons and Brees was selected to the 2004 Pro Bowl.
+The Chargers won the AFC West for the first time in ten seasons and Brees was selected to the 2004 Pro Bowl.
 He was named 2004 NFL Comeback Player of the Year.
 In the Wild Card Round against the New York Jets, Brees had 319 passing yards, two passing touchdowns, and one interception in the 20–17 overtime loss.

 2005 season

 Brees became a free agent after the 2004 season and was not expected to return to San Diego, which had already committed a large sum of money to Rivers.
 The team eventually designated Brees a franchise player, giving him a one-year contract that quadrupled his pay to $8 million for 2005.
 Under the terms of the franchise player contract, Brees was eligible to be traded or to sign with another team, but the Chargers would receive two future first-round draft choices in return.
 He was not traded and continued as the starting quarterback for the remainder of the 2005 season.

 After a 1–2 start, Brees helped lead a 41–17 victory over the New England Patriots.
 He was 19 of 24 for 248 passing yards and two touchdowns and earned AFC Offensive Player of the Week for the effort.
 He posted a career-high in passing yards with 3,576.
 Brees also posted an 89.2 rating, 10th best in the NFL.
 However, in the last game of the 2005 season against the Denver Broncos, Brees tore his labrum while trying to pick up his own fumble after being hit by Broncos safety John Lynch.
 Denver tackle Gerard Warren hit Brees while he was on the ground, causing the injury.
 Brees underwent arthroscopic surgery, performed by Dr. James Andrews, to repair the torn labrum in his right (throwing) shoulder on January 5, 2006.
-Subsequent reports mentioned additional rotator cuff damage and he also was treated by Dr. Saby Szajowitz to recover and regain muscle movement.
+Subsequent reports mentioned additional partial rotator cuff damage and he also was treated by Dr. Saby Szajowitz to recover and regain muscle movement.

 After the season, the Chargers offered Brees a five-year, $50 million contract that paid $2 million in base salary the first year and the rest heavily based on performance incentives.